 About State Farm®

 State Farm and its affiliates are the largest provider of car insurance in the U.S. and is a leading insurer in Canada.
 In addition to providing auto insurance quotes, their 18,000 agents and more than 65,000 employees serve 81 million policies and accounts – more than 79 million auto, home, life and health policies in the United States and Canada, and nearly 2 million bank accounts.
 Commercial auto insurance along with coverage for renters, business owners, boats and motorcycles, is also available.
+Want a motorcycle license without the DMV hassle?
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
 State Farm is ranked No. 44 on the Fortune 500 list of largest companies.
 For more information, please visit statefarm.com or in Canada statefarm.ca.

 About the National Fire Protection Association (NFPA)